opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 }
 ```

-To access a specific record, append its record id surrounded by parentheses to the dataset address.
+To access a specific record, append its recordid surrounded by parentheses to the dataset address.

 ## Projection